July in the Garden

 Sow or transplant alyssum, celosia (cockscomb), cosmos, forget-me-nots, gazania, marigolds, nasturtiums, portulaca (moss and sun rose), salvias, statice (sea lavender), verbena, and zinnias.
 Keep garden soil moist and mulched until they’re established.

 Annuals: You can still plant annuals thru July.
 Good choices are vinca, marigolds, zinnias and celosias.
 Keep newly planted annuals well watered until they are thoroughly rooted, Some choices include ageratum, begonias, coleus, cosmos, dahlias, gomphrena, impatiens, lobelia, lisianthus, marigold, petunias, portulaca, salvia, torenia, verbena and zinnias.
 Keep deadheading to keep them blooming.

 Cantaloupes are a bit finicky about their water.
-They like to be watered on a routine, but they don’t like to be overwatered.
-It dilutes their sugar content and then they just taste a bit bland.
+They like to be watered on a routine, but they don’t like to be over watered.
+It dilutes their sugar content which causes them to taste bland.
 Water them deeply once a week, with supplemental watering if we have a really hot spell.
-This is really good sound advice for a lot of fruits and veggies.
+This is good advice for a lot of fruits and veggies.
 Tomatoes immediately come to mind.

-Overwatering can cause fruit to split.
+Over watering can cause fruit to split.
 Better to water less frequently, more deeply, and early in the morning for stronger, healthier plants.
 Again, tomatoes.
 This has been a chronic problem for me.
-I’m going to be vigilant about picking all ripe tomatoes each time before I water.
+I’m going to be vigilant this year about picking all ripe tomatoes each time before I water.